K-S-K/ESP32-02-OLed-SSD1366/docs/Ch01_LostBits.md

 # Printing the text on the Display

 Based on the ([display documentation.pdf](docs/SSD1306.pdf)) we have lines (named "pages") in the screen.
-Each "page" represented by line with 8 pixel height and 128 pixel width.
+Each "page" is represented by a bar with an 8-pixel height and 128-pixel width.

-We have a [font file](../main/font08x08.h) containing eight bytes for every symbol that our software can display on the screen.
-It looks like that's enough to prepare a bit array [128x8] bits, that is, an array with 128 bytes, filled with bytes in the places we want to see symbols.
+We have a [font file](../main/font08x08.h) containing eight bytes for every symbol our software can display on the screen.
+That's enough to prepare a bit array [128x8] bits, that is, an array with 128 bytes, filled with bytes in the places we want to see symbols.
 Looks good and is understandable.

 Let's fill the display with white points (just for fun) and then put two lines: " + - / .
-0 " over them.
+0 " over them.<br>
 ![Half - lines](Ch01_fig01_TwoLines.png)

 The result we received is far from expected.